 Notes

-- Refrigerate this dish for up to 3 days in an airtight container.
+- Keep this dish in the fridge for up to 3 days in an airtight container.

 - Because the sauce is made with cream, freezing is not recommended.